Religious cosmology: Buddhism

 In Buddhism, like other Indian religions, there is no ultimate beginning nor final end to the universe.
 It considers all existence as eternal, and believes there is no creator god.
 Buddhism views the universe as impermanent and always in flux.
 This cosmology is the foundation of its Samsara theory, that evolved over time the mechanistic details on how the wheel of mundane existence works over the endless cycles of rebirth and redeath.
 In early Buddhist traditions, Saṃsāra cosmology consisted of five realms through which wheel of existence recycled.
 This included hells (niraya), hungry ghosts (pretas), animals (tiryak), humans (manushya), and gods (devas, heavenly).
 In latter traditions, this list grew to a list of six realms of rebirth, adding demi-gods (asuras).
 The "hungry ghost, heavenly, hellish realms" respectively formulate the ritual, literary and moral spheres of many contemporary Buddhist traditions.

 According to Akira Sadakata, the Buddhist cosmology is far more complex and uses extraordinarily larger numbers than those found in Vedic and post-Vedic Hindu traditions.
 It also shares many ideas and concepts, such as those about Mount Meru.
 The Buddhist thought holds that the six cosmological realms are interconnected, and everyone cycles life after life, through these realms, because of a combination of ignorance, desires and purposeful karma, or ethical and unethical actions.

-Hindu
+Hinduism

 The Hindu cosmology, like the Buddhist and Jain cosmology, considers all existence as cyclic.
 With its ancient roots, Hindu texts propose and discuss numerous cosmological theories.
 Hindu culture accepts this diversity in cosmological ideas and has lacked a single mandatory view point even in its oldest known Vedic scriptures, the Rigveda.
 Alternate theories include a universe cyclically created and destroyed by god, or goddess, or no creator at all, or a golden egg or womb (Hiranyagarbha), or self-created multitude of universes with enormous lengths and time scales.
 The Vedic literature includes a number of cosmology speculations, one of which questions the origin of the cosmos and is called the Nasadiya sukta:

 Neither being (sat) nor non-being was as yet.
 What was concealed?

 And where?
 And in whose protection? ...
 Who really knows?

 Who can declare it?
 Whence was it born, and whence came this creation?